 The General Data Protection Regulation (GDPR) is a legal framework that sets guidelines for the collection and processing of personal information of individuals within the European Union (EU).
 The GDPR begins officially on the 25th of May 2018.

-A set of rules/guidelines produced within the European Union outlining new rights to individuals regarding there personal data being used.
+A set of rules/guidelines produced within the European Union outlining new rights to individuals regarding their personal data being used.

 The GDPR will then be introduced into each countries legislation turning it into law retrospectively.

-The authority who polices, advices and assists with any data related issues.
+The authority who polices, advises and assists with any data-related issues.

 "The Influence Salestracker has had on my team is excellent, the financial information is invaluable, it optimizes them to achieve the best results they possibly can."

 "VBH chose Insight Data Salestracker as it gives us a full scope of data on fabricators and installers of PVC-u, aluminium and timber window and door products."

 "We chose Insight Data as they have detailed information on fenestration companies allowing us to segment customers better and target them according to what products they are likely to use."